brendte/livehoods/FinalProject/README.txt

 **Spectral Clustering**

 Using affinity matrix A, we calculate the diagonal degree matrix D of A, which is the sum of all affinity values j for row i.
 This is equivalent to calculating the "in weight" of all the edges into node i.
 This value is stored at D(i, i), which is a sparse matrix containing only values on the diagonal.
 Once D is built, it is serialized and stored as a file.
 As one would expect, this calculation ran in only a few minutes.

+With D built, we then calculate L = D - A, which is then used to calculate L_norm = D^-1/2*L*D^-1/2.
+Once L_norm is built, it is serialized and stored as a file.

+With L_norm built, we can finally calculate the eigenvalues and eigenvectors, which is the whole point of all of this!
+I use Colt's built-in EigenvalueDecomposition class to do the eigen calculations.
+To find the k_max smallest eigenvalues, I sort the eigenvalues array least to greatest, and then pull off the first k_max values.
+I then find the largest delta = eigenval_i+1 - eigenval_i, where k_min <= i < k_max, and use that delta's i value as k.
+This k value is then used to pull off the k smallest eigenvectors of L_norm.
+Finally, we take the k smallest eigenvectors of L_norm, represented as rows of a matrix, and flip the matrix so the eigenvectors are now columns of a new matrix E. Once E is built, it is serialized and stored as a file.

 ==What's Missing?==